- Campuses, Buildings + Hours

 In 2014, the Headwaters of Newell Creek Restoration Project, at the Environmental Learning Center on CCC’s Oregon City campus, received an $863,432 Metro grant to help fund redevelopment of the 5-acre site into a regionally significant outdoor learning laboratory.

-The Environmental Learning Center at CCC
+The Environmental Learning Center is a critical wetland

 The Environmental Learning Center is a great place for children, families and adults to explore the outdoors and learn about watersheds through hands-on environmental education.